The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size: The QAOA applied to the SK model at

-in the infinite size $n\to\infty$ limit.
-We start by showing how to compute these for the simplest case of the QAOA at $p=1$.
-Since there is only one parameter in $\vgamma$ and $\vbeta$, we denote them without boldface.
+For the remainder of the paper we explain how to prove our main Theorem.
+We start by proving it for the simplest case of the QAOA at $p=1$ where results for any problem size $n$ can be obtained.
+Since there is only one parameter in each of $\vgamma$ and $\vbeta$, we denote them without boldface.
 We start by evaluating